Logarithmic resolution via weighted toroidal blow-ups: Introduction

-Consider a fs\footnote{\thref{B101}} logarithmic scheme $Y$ which is logarithmically smooth over a field $\mathds{k}$ of characteristic zero, or equivalently a \textit{toroidal} $\mathds{k}$-scheme $Y$ (\thref{B106}), as well as a reduced closed subscheme $X \subset Y$ of pure codimension $c$.
-More generally, we consider a reduced closed substack $X$ of pure codimension $c$ in a \textit{toroidal Deligne-Mumford stack $Y$ over $\mathds{k}$} (\thref{B201}).
-We will always regard $X$ (without mention) as a logarithmic Deligne-Mumford stack over $\mathds{k}$ by pulling the logarithmic structure of $Y$ back to $X$.
+Consider a fs (\ref{B101}) logarithmic scheme $Y$ which is logarithmically smooth over a field $\kk$ of characteristic zero, or equivalently a \emph{toroidal} $\kk$-scheme $Y$ (\ref{B106}), as well as a reduced closed subscheme $X \subset Y$ of pure codimension $c$.
+More generally, we consider a reduced closed substack $X$ of pure codimension $c$ in a \emph{toroidal Deligne-Mumford stack $Y$ over $\kk$} (\ref{B201}).
+We will always regard $X$ (without mention) as a logarithmic Deligne-Mumford stack over $\kk$ by pulling the logarithmic structure of $Y$ back to $X$.
 Such pairs $X \subset Y$ form the objects of a category, where a morphism between pairs $(\widetilde{X} \subset \widetilde{Y}) \rightarrow (X \subset Y)$ is a cartesian square where $f \colon \widetilde{Y} \rightarrow Y$ is logarithmically smooth and surjective.
 We refer to such morphisms as logarithmically smooth, surjective morphisms of pairs.
-Note, however, that sometimes we do not demand surjectivity in our morphisms of pairs.
+Note, however, that in certain situations below, we do not demand surjectivity in our morphisms of pairs.